 Q: Where do I get Amazon Kinesis Agent?

-You can download and install Amazon Kinesis Agent using the following command:
+You can download and install Amazon Kinesis Agent using the following command and link:

 On Amazon Linux: sudo yum install –y aws-kinesis-agent

 On Red Hat Enterprise Linux: sudo yum install –y https://s3.amazonaws.com/streaming-data-agent/aws-kinesis-agent-latest.amzn1.noarch.rpm

 From GitHub: awlabs/amazon-kinesis-agent